 Multiple Sclerosis and Baclofen Therapy

-- An adverse reaction to anesthesia
+- A bad reaction to anesthesia

 How Do I Know if the Baclofen Pump System Is Right for Me?

 If your treatment team recommends the baclofen pump system, you’ll try it out to see how well it works.

 Your doctor will inject baclofen into your spine with a small needle.
 Then the team checks how well it works over 2 to 4 hours.
 If your muscles don't relax during the first try, you may get a larger dose to see if that makes a difference.

 If it works, you can decide with your doctor and family members if you should have a baclofen pump system implanted.